 When it comes down to alcohol abuse, there’s no denying the monetary effects of substance abuse.
 Whether you live in Nashua New Hampshire, Boston Massachusetts, or Vermont, every drink comes with a price.
 If you’re not careful, alcohol dependence can lead to a devastating downward spiral.
 We’re talking eviction notices, delinquent bills, excessive court fees, credit scores dropping, losing your job, and more.
-Often with addiction, many lose your family and custody of your children.
+Often with addiction, many lose their family and custody of their children.
 Not to mention, alcohol problems can limit your success.
-Think about that things you can afford to lose because of your drinking.
+Think about that thing you can afford to lose because of your drinking.
 Can you afford to lose everything you worked so hard for?
 Is alcohol addiction worth your life?
 Don’t take another drink until you read every word of this article.
 We’re certain with just a little information, you will quickly realize why practicing alcohol abstinence is the best financial decision for you.

 Are you ready?
 Let’s get started

 How Expensive Is Alcohol Abuse?

 According to the Center for Disease Control and Prevention, ” excessive alcohol use in the U.S. rose to almost a quarter trillion dollars in 2010″.
 Considering alcohol abuse has nearly doubled since then, the cost of alcohol problems has increased severely.
 In the same light, alcohol has also become more accessible in a wide range of states, meaning national consumers are spending more money on alcohol.

 So, what does that mean for you?
 Ultimately, if you’re struggling with alcohol addiction you should consider how much financial power you’re losing with every drink.
 Even worse, you should think about how alcohol use and abuse can effect you for years to come.
 But don’t just take our word for it.
 Take a look below: